Aziz Ansari: Directing

 In February 2022, Ansari was set to make his feature directorial debut with a dramedy film titled Being Mortal starring Bill Murray, Keke Palmer and Seth Rogen.
 It is an adaptation of the non-fiction book Being Mortal: Medicine and What Matters in the End by surgeon Atul Gawande, published in 2014.
 In April 2022, production of the film was halted due to a complaint of inappropriate behavior by Murray on set.
+According to The Hollywood Reporter, Ansari's second project Good Fortune was scheduled to begin filming in May 2023, but was delayed indefinitely due to the 2023 Writers Guild of America strike.
+The film was written and is being directed by and stars Ansari alongside Keanu Reeves, Seth Rogen, and Keke Palmer.
+In January 2024, the project was revealed to have begun filming with Ansari, Rogen, Reeves, and Palmer.

 Personal life

 Ansari was raised as a Muslim, but has described himself as "not religious" on Twitter.

 In 2014, he identified as a feminist, saying his girlfriend has helped influence him.
 Ansari also incorporated an episode about feminism titled "Ladies and Gentlemen" in Master of None.
-In an interview in 2015, he spoke about the episode's meaningfulness to him saying "I thought it was interesting that this is happening, yet so many people are unaware of it.
+In 2015, he spoke about the episode's meaningfulness to him saying "I thought it was interesting that this is happening, yet so many people are unaware of it.
 And the problem is people aren't talking about it.
 What I've learned, as a guy, is to just ask women questions and listen to what they have to say.
 Go to your group of female friends and ask them about times they've experienced sexism at their job, and you'll get blown away by the things they tell you."

-Ansari is a "foodie" (although he dislikes the term); he and his friends Eric Wareheim and Jason Woliner have formed what they called "The Food Club", which involves them dressing up in suits and captain hats and rewarding restaurants with "Food Club" plaques.
+Ansari, Eric Wareheim, and Jason Woliner had formed what they called "The Food Club", which involves them dressing up in suits and captain hats and rewarding restaurants with "Food Club" plaques.
 The plaques have their faces engraved along with the words: "The Food Club has dined here and deemed it plaque-worthy".
 He explained to Vanity Fair, "It's a really serious-looking plaque and all of the restaurants we've given it to have put it front and center.
 It's funny because people will walk into a restaurant and be like, 'What the fuck is the Food Club?
 Who are these guys etched in gold?'"
 They also produced a tongue-in-cheek video about the club for Jash, filming them debating whether or not restaurants were plaque-worthy.

-Ansari was a close friend of the comedian Harris Wittels and they frequently worked together.
-He has a brother, Aniz Adam Ansari, who co-wrote an episode of Master of None.